bzoia/openhab2-addons/addons/binding/org.openhab.binding.openwebnet/README.md

 When upgrading the binding to a new version it's suggested also to remove OpenWebNet Things before uninstalling the old binding, and discover/configure them again after binding has been updated.

+`-----------------------------`
+## (That's is why I suggest in the instructions to create things again - this is not needed for things defined in .things file)
+## But good that it worked to you by setting again the bridge in things properties.
+I will add this hint in the binding README.
+`-----------------------------`

 ### Upgrade - Marketplace installation

 1. Goto PaperUI > Add-ons > Bindings > search `openweb` > UNINSTALL